Shop Subscribe

 Winter Bird Feeding Activities

-February was chosen as National Bird Feeding Month because it is one of the most difficult times of the year for wild birds to find food.
-It is also one of the coldest months in North America.
-That means helping birds out with supplemental food may save the lives of birds and provide children with an opportunity to observe bird behavior up close.
+February was chosen as National Bird Feeding Month because it’s one of the most difficult times of the year for wild birds to find food.
+It’s also one of the coldest months in North America.
+That means supplemental winter bird feeding may save the lives of birds.
+It also provides children an opportunity to observe bird behavior up close.

 Introduce children to birds and bird feeding by reading age-appropriate books, such as National Geographic Little Kids First Big Book of Birds by Catherine D. Hughes, National Geographic Kids Bird Guide to North America by Jonathan Alderfer, or other regional birding books written for children.
 These books provide children with the background information they need and serve as a resource for identifying birds that come to the feeders.